-"Children, we are going to do something different today," Miss Dean said.
+"Class, I have an interesting homework assignment for you," Miss Dean said.
 "We have been learning how to measure liquids and solids.
-Today, you are going to write some recipes.
+As homework, you are going to write a recipe.
 They will be your own.
 We will try them at the party next week."
-She handed each child three blank cards.
+She handed each child two blank cards.

 "Think about what kind of food you would like to make," she said.
 "Then think about one dish.
 Write down the things you will need to make it."
 Miss Dean wrote "Ingredients" on the board.

 "Next, think of the steps in making the dish.
 Write them down in order."
 She wrote "Instructions" on the board.